 One thing that everyone needs to consider when starting a finger-training regimen is injury prevention.
 Proper form, slow progression, and antagonist drills all work to ensure that you can get the most out of your training while staying injury-free to perform another day.
 Siegrist spoke with Climbing to discuss possible injuries to beware of while training finger strength, as well as how to prevent and mitigate these injuries.
-For a deeper dive into this topic—and to get the fingers of steel you know you want!—enroll in 6 Weeks to Stronger Fingers.

 What injuries to the hands and fingers have you typically seen when training finger strength?